- Medicare Supplement Plan F and Plan N are similar except that Plan F covers your Medicare Part B deductible.

 - coinsurance for a skilled nursing care facility

-- up to 80 percent of foreign travel emergency medical care (based on plan limits)
+- up to 80% of foreign travel emergency medical care (based on plan limits)

 Can I enroll in Medigap Plan F?

-Plan F is no longer available to people who are new to Medicare unless you turned age 65 before January 1, 2020.
-If you already have Plan F, you are able to keep it.
+Plan F is no longer available to new Medicare enrollees unless they turned 65 before January 1, 2020.
+If you already have Plan F, you can usually keep it.

-Plan N premiums are typically lower than Plan F premiums, meaning, you spend less out of pocket monthly with Plan N than you will with Plan F. However, Plan F covers more out-of-pocket expenses.
+Plan N premiums are typically lower than Plan F premiums.
+This means you spend less out of pocket monthly with Plan N than you will with Plan F. However, Plan F covers more out-of-pocket expenses.

-If you know that you will have many medical expenses throughout the year, Plan F may be a better choice.
-If you expect your medical costs to be on the low side but want to make sure you have peace of mind in case of medical emergencies, Plan N may be a better choice.
+Plan F may be a better choice if you know that you will have many medical expenses throughout the year.
+If you expect your medical costs to be lower but want to ensure peace of mind in case of medical emergencies, Plan N may be a better choice.

-Another key difference between the two plans is that Plan F pays the $203 Part B annual deductible and Plan N doesn’t.
+Another critical difference between the plans is that Plan F pays the $240 Part B annual deductible, and Plan N doesn’t.

 Benefit | Plan N out-of-pocket costs | Plan F out-of-pocket costs |